What happened in Gujarat 2002?

 The violence began with a fire on a train at Godhra which killed 59 people, some of whom were Hindu pilgrims/activists.
 It remains unclear whether this fire was an accident or a conspiracy, and if so by whom and to what end (see, for example, sources listed on the Wikipedia page about the incident, and the Concerned Citizens Tribunal report).
 The systematic violence which followed, directed mainly against the Muslim community in Gujarat, was supposedly in retaliation for this fire.
 Modi stated, in an interview given at the time, "this is a chain of actions and reactions.
 We want both action and reaction to stop".
 However, human rights organisations found that the attacks were "planned in advance and organized with extensive participation of the police and state government officials", contradicting Modi's claim of "action and reaction".

 Many of the perpetrators of the violence testified to the participation of officials, politicians and police in a series of "stings" and interviews carried out by Indian weekly Tehelka.
-It is also known that top Sangh Parivar leaders communicated "endlessly with top police and administrative officials and ministers of the Modi regime" while the killing took place.
 The report of the Concerned Citizens Tribunal enquiry and the testimony of R.B.
 Sreekumar, former Gujarat State Director-General of Police, also highlight the involvement of the BJP, the Sangh Parivar, and the state government.
 The question more specifically of Modi's involvement is treated in another FAQ.

 Gujarat 2002 violence in our news pages.